rschristopher/rschristopher.github.io/src/saving/sovereignty/index.md

 Knowing how to fulfill the above is at the heart of how to save in Bitcoin.

-## Self Custody (Self Sovereignty)
+## Self Custody

 To *self custody* means you personally secure your seed phrase and manage your own keys.
 This is the recommended approach and it is also the **only** way to properly secure your Bitcoin.